wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Damebots**: All hail The Dames

 _Dames enter - one has a beard...
 One is drinking a can of Stella.
-Another is scratching their backside!_
+Another is scratching their backside!
+Damebots leave the stage_

 **Ken:** Oooooh 'eck they're starting to look quite tough!